 Supply constraints are an argument against a dash for growth.
 Increased demand could raise prices more than production.
 The Office for Budget Responsibility, the UK fiscal watchdog, has cut its potential growth estimate substantially.
 Productivity growth has failed to recover to its pre-financial crisis rate and the OBR no longer expects it to do so within its forecast horizon.
 It cites various reasons, including cheap credit providing life support for zombie companies.
 But monetary profligacy has been an ineffective antidote to fiscal stringency, distorting income and wealth distribution.

 Austerity undoubtedly depresses demand.
-The International Monetary Fund and others now accept that the multiplier effect of government spending on national income is much greater than previously supposed.
+The International Monetary Fund and others now accept .
 Economists maintain that investment drives growth and largely explains cycles in demand.
 Demand for a product or service elicits investment.

 Data from the Bank of England reveal trends from cyclical series are extremely sensitive to the chosen period.
-Post-crisis below-trend gaps in GDP range to 19% on the shortest trend period (1985-2006) from 9% on the longest (1885-2006).
+Post-crisis below-trend gaps in GDP range from 9% on the longest trend period (1885-2006) to 19% on the shortest (1985-2006).
 Whole economy labour productivity (GDP/employment) shortfalls, which matter for living standards, range to 21% from 10%.
-Post-crisis employment has risen slightly more than pre-crisis trends.
-The data show a positive correlation between the annual rates of growth of productivity and GDP, and between total factor productivity and GDP growth for both long and short pre-crisis periods.
-This correlation is strongest for the post-crisis years 2007-16.
+Post-crisis employment has risen slightly more than pre-crisis trends

 Similar below-trend growth and productivity losses suggest that inadequate demand goes a long way to explaining poor productivity.
 Indeed, productivity is no puzzle when seen from the demand side.
 The puzzle results from intense analysis of supply constraints without considering whether these are consequences rather than causes of slow growth.
 Disappointing private non-residential investment despite cheap and plentiful money is understandable, given weak and uncertain demand coupled with cheap labour.
 Skill shortages long pre-dated the crisis.

-Uncertainty around the UK's exit from the European Union is an added factor depressing demand, growth and consequently investment and productivity.
-The ingredients of a dash for growth are largely accepted outside the Treasury, and it could be worth the risk this time.
+Uncertainty around the UK’s exit from the European Union is an added factor depressing demand, growth and consequently investment and productivity.
+The ingredients of a dash for growth are largely accepted outside the Treasury.
 Cheap finance, while it lasts, is a golden opportunity for enhanced public sector infrastructure investment.
 Returns exceed costs and benefits accrue to younger generations.
-Cutting government investment leaves a future burden of maintenance and improvement to be financed when aging squeezes workers' incomes.
+Cutting government investment leaves a future burden of maintenance and improvement to be financed when aging squeezes workers’ incomes.
 Debt finance should be taxed to match taxation on dividends.
 There is no shortage of worthwhile proposals.